-Calling us at 1-800-772-1213 (or TTY 1-800-325-0778 if you are deaf or hard of hearing) and making an appointment to apply for SSI benefits.
+Calling us at 1-800-772-1213 (or TTY 1-800-325-0778 if you are deaf or hard of hearing) and making an appointment to apply for SSI.
 If you are deaf or hard of hearing, we also will take your telecommunications relay services (TRS) assisted calls at 1-800-772-1213.
-With an appointment, one of our representatives will help you apply for benefits.
-You can have an appointment to apply for SSI benefits on the telephone or in person at your local Social Security Office to file for SSI benefits.
+You can have a telephone appointment with one of our representatives at your local Social Security Office to file for SSI benefits.

-Having someone else call and make the appointment for you or assist you with your application for SSI benefits.
-For more information, see our chapter on HOW SOMEONE CAN HELP YOU WITH YOUR SSI.
+Having someone else call and make the appointment for you or assist you with your application for SSI.

 WHEN TO APPLY

 Apply as soon as possible so that you do not lose benefits.
 We cannot pay benefits for time periods earlier than the effective date of your application.